M27 Infantry Automatic Rifle: Testing

 In 2006, contracts were issued to several manufacturers for sample weapons.
-Fabrique Nationale d'Herstal submitted an IAR variant of the FN SCAR, Heckler & Koch (H&K) submitted an HK416 variant, and Colt Defense submitted two designs.
+Fabrique Nationale d'Herstal submitted an IAR variant of the FN SCAR, Heckler & Koch (H&K) submitted an HK416 variant, and Colt Defense submitted two designs, one including the Colt IAR6940.
 Companies that attempted to compete but were not accepted as finalists for testing included the Land Warfare Resources Corporation M6A4 IAR, Patriot Ordnance Factory, and General Dynamics Armament and Technical Products with the CIS Ultimax 100 MK5 (marketed as the GDATP IAR).

 In December 2009, the H&K weapon won the competition and entered into a five-month period of final testing.
 In the summer of 2010, it was formally designated as the M27 Infantry Automatic Rifle.

 Fielding

-After the Marine Corps Operational Test and Evaluation Activity conducted further testing at Twentynine Palms, Fort McCoy and Camp Shelby (for dust, cold-weather, and hot-weather conditions, respectively), limited fielding of 458 IARs were sent to four infantry battalions (one per each Marine expeditionary force one reserve) and one light armored reconnaissance battalion, all of which deployed to Afghanistan in 2011.
+After the Marine Corps Operational Test and Evaluation Activity conducted further testing at Twentynine Palms, Fort McCoy and Camp Shelby for dust, cold-weather, and hot-weather conditions, respectively, limited fielding of 458 IARs were sent to four infantry battalions, one per each Marine expeditionary force one reserve, and one light armored reconnaissance battalion, all of which deployed to Afghanistan in 2011.

 In May 2011, Marine General James F. Amos approved the conclusion of the Limited User Evaluation (LUE) and ordered the replacement of the M249 LMG by the M27.
 Fielding of the approximately 6,500 M27 units was completed by 2013, at a cost of $13 million.
-Each M27 gunner was to be equipped with around 22 30-round magazines of the type currently in use with the M16 and M4 carbine approximating the combat load of an M249 SAW gunner; although the M27 gunner would not be expected to carry all 22 magazines.
+Each M27 gunner was to be equipped with around 22 30-round magazines of the type currently in use with the M16 and M4 carbine, approximating the combat load of an M249 SAW gunner.
+The M27 gunner would not be expected to carry all 22 magazines.
 The individual combat load would be determined at the unit level and was expected to vary by unit, based on results of evaluations.
 Though program officials were aware that switching from the belt-fed M249 would result in a loss of suppressive fire capability, Charles Clark III, of the Marine Corps' Combat Development and Integration Office, cited the substantially increased accuracy of the M27 as a significant factor in the decision to replace the M249.